 - We R Native is a comprehensive health resource for Native youth, by Native youth, providing content and stories about the topics that matter most to them.
 We R Native strives to promote holistic health and positive growth in local communities and nation at large.
 Check out their website for resources related to culture and identity, wellness and healing, managing school stress, sexual health, dating, mental health challenges, substance misuse, grant opportunities, and more.

 Podcasts that Discuss Race and Racism in America

 Checkbox Outreach.
 Outreach with intention & impact.

 - Checkbox Outreach is a podcast hosted by two Northern Virginia-based public health and urban planning strategists, Alyia Gaskins and Katie Leonard.
 Checkbox Outreach is issue-focused and elevates the stories of change-makers and leaders.
 Alyia and Katie shed light on issues that communities are facing and propose strategies to positively impact policies, systems, and institutions as well as personal mindsets and behaviors.
 This is more than simply putting a check in a box - this is about impact and moving the needle.
-The Checkbox Outreach podcast is available on iTunes and Spotify.
+The Checkbox Outreach podcast is available on Spotify.

 - Elle magazine wants you to check out these 10 podcasts, make your anti-racist reading list, and commit the remainder of quarantine and beyond to studying possibilities for racial equity.

 More Podcasts that Discuss Race